Skip to main content

 An insurable interest exists when a person would suffer a financial loss if the insured property were damaged or destroyed.
 You don’t have to own property outright to insure it — you just need to have a financial stake in its preservation.
 A landlord, a mortgage lender, a business partner, a tenant who has made improvements — all of these parties can have an insurable interest in a property.

-Under California Insurance Code § 281, an insurable interest in property may consist of “any lawful and substantial economic interest in the safety or preservation of property from loss, destruction, or pecuniary damage.”
-The key question is not whether you ownthe property — it’s whether you would be financially harmed if it were lost.
-But here is the critical point: the insurance company’s obligation is limited to the value of your insurable interest, not the full value of the property.
+Section 280 is the consequence side: “If the insured has no insurable interest, the contract is void.”
+The key question, for any insured, is not whether they ownthe property — it is whether they would be financially harmed if it were damaged or destroyed.
+But here is the critical point:the carrier's obligation is generally limited to the value of the insured's insurable interest, not the full value of the property.

 🚨